chevere/docs/components/Filesystem.md

 ## File PHP Return

-A File PHP Return is a class implementing [FilePhpReturnInterface](Chevere\Interfaces\Filesystem\FilePhpReturnInterface).
-A File PHP Return is in charge of interact with the return value of PHP files.
+The `Chevere\Components\Filesystem\FilePhpReturn` is in charge of interact with the return value of PHP files.

 ```php
 use Chevere\Components\Filesystem\File;